Our staff

 Additionally, Marschnee ardently works to build support systems for young and aspiring artists by offering them the skill set, knowledge, network, and opportunities to build thriving careers.
 After relocating from the Chicago area, she opened an independent music studio in St. Louis, Missouri which offers individual lessons, creative and educational workshops, and performance opportunities for young artists.
 She subsequently founded St Louis Music & Performing Arts Club, which connects musicians and students with scholarships and awards through one of the nation’s largest non-profit music organizations.
 Her career passions led to doctoral studies at Vanderbilt University in Leadership and Learning in Organizations, where she received her Doctor of Education in May 2024.

-Scout Fynn, administrative intern, is a multidisciplinary artist, writer, and cultural practitioner.
+Scout Fynn, Marketing and Community Engagement Coordinator, is a multidisciplinary artist, writer, and cultural practitioner.
 Her work takes on many forms often informed in response to current themes and her own curiosity.

 She explores intersections between the written word, new media, and performance to create cultural experiences that reflect the social landscape, promote artistic impact, and interrogate the complexities of human experience.